The terms “5 Eyes“, “9 Eyes“, and “14 Eyes” often appear in the privacy community, especially when discussing VPNs.

 In the end, it’s difficult to determine exactly how much influence a VPN’s jurisdiction has on your privacy and data.

-The United States and United Kingdom have immense global influence.
-Recently, US authorities compelled a Hong Kong “no logs” VPN service (PureVPN) to log user data and hand over this information to arrest the VPN user (see article).
-So it’s clear that a good privacy jurisdiction is no silver bullet.
+Example: US authorities compelled a Hong Kong “no logs” VPN service (PureVPN) to log user data and hand over this information to US authorities for the purposes of arresting the VPN user (see article).
+All of this took place with an “offshore” VPN that has a “zero log policy” and promises to make its customers “invisible” to third parties.

 Ultimately, jurisdiction is just one of many factors to consider when looking for the best VPN service.